phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 const myRadioButtonGroup = new AquaRadioButtonGroup( someProperty, items, {
   labelContent: 'My Radio Button Group',
-  descriptionContent: 'This is a radio button group that does something.'
+  descriptionContent: 'This is a radio button group that provides options for something.'
 } );
 ```